The Break

 dnb feel: snare on 3 (170bpm)

-Play them back to back.
-The house pattern bobs.
+Notice that the house pattern bobs.
 The DnB pattern swings.

 half-time